 The best areas to stay in Oahu for first-timers are Waikiki/Honolulu, Ala Moana, Diamond Head, Kahala, Kailua, La’ie, North Shore, Pupukea, Ko Olina & Makaha, Kapolei.
 These neighborhoods are very popular and safe for tourists that offers a variety of attractions and amenities.

-Waikiki/ Honolulu is the best place to stay in Oahu for first-timers because it is the capital and largest city in the state of Hawaii.
+Waikiki/ Honolulu is the overall best area for first-time visitors.
+It is the capital and largest city in the state of Hawaii.
 With built-up tourist areas, beaches full of activities and amenities, and countless places to shop, drink, and eat, it is the perfect location for those who want everything within walking distance.

 The Leeward Coast on the west side of the island is largely undeveloped, consisting primarily of small rural towns, although some larger developments are underway.
 This makes it a great choice for anyone looking to enjoy the natural beauty and a more authentic experience of the island.
 The Leeward Waianae include towns of Makaha, Ko Olina, and Kapolei.